-In 1857 two American missionaries from the American Board of Commissioners for Foreign Missions, Congregationalists from the New England area, succeeded in setting up operations on Ebon (where as recently as 1852 a ship from San Francisco had been cut off and the entire crew killed) (Hezel 1979).
-Marshallese Irooj opposed the missionaries and the establishment of new congregations throughout the 1860s because it eroded their power.
+In 1857 two American missionaries from the American Board of Commissioners for Foreign Missions, Congregationalists from the New England area, succeeded in setting up operations on Ebon (where as recently as 1852 a ship from San Francisco had been attacked and the entire crew killed) (Hezel 1979).
+The Marshallese Irooj opposed the missionaries and the establishment of new congregations throughout the 1860s because it eroded their power.
 This loss of power was somewhat alleviated by establishment of permanent trading stations as the demand for copra rapidly increased.
 The chiefly power base gradually shifted from control over the land to control over the trade between the Marshallese and foreigners (Dye 1987).
-Ebon remained the mission center, from which occasional trips were made through the southern atolls, until 1880, when the station was removed to Kusaie in the eastern Carolines.
+Ebon remained the mission center, from which occasional trips were made throughout the southern atolls, until 1880, when the station was moved to Kosrae in the eastern Carolines.

 Changes in the Marshallese way of life had been rapid and extensive.
-For half a century the dominant contact with the outside world had been through missionaries sent or trained by the American Board.
-Yet virtually no ethnographic description is to be found among the voluminous records kept by them.
-Instead the missionaries were "not only indifferent, but supremely scornful of the religious beliefs [of the Marshallese].
-They try to extinguish them completely and destroy every trace of them" (Knappe 1888).
-The German ethnography summarized by Erdland (1914) and Kramer and Nevermann (1938) coincided with major structural changes in Marshallese way of life.
-These changes had been rapid and extensive.
-Writing in about 1905, the German ethnographer and Priest Erdland commented, "the present generation no longer has any exact knowledge of the inner coherence of the ancient traditions" (1914:307).
+The dominant contact with the outside world had been through missionaries sent or trained by the American Board.
+Yet virtually no ethnographic description is to be found among the voluminous records kept by the missionaries.
+Instead, they were "not only indifferent, but supremely scornful of the religious beliefs [of the Marshallese].
+They tried to extinguish them completely and destroy every trace of them" (Knappe 1888).
+The ethnography summarized by the Germans, Erdland (1914) and Kramer and Nevermann (1938), coincided with major structural changes in Marshallese way of life.
+Writing in about 1905, the German ethnographer and priest Erdland commented, "the present generation no longer has any exact knowledge of the inner coherence of the ancient traditions" (1914:307).

-Other factors were of course also effective in these changes.
+Other factors also influenced these changes.
 The copra trade dates from about 1860 in the Marshalls and American, Australian, and German firms often had resident traders on the various atolls.
 Beachcombers added to the resident white population, often filling the role of trader as well.

-European political empire reached into the Pacific in the 1880s and German traders were exercising increasing influence in the Marshalls.
-In 1885, the Marshall Islands became a protectorate of Germany, as 'the Marshall islands were not under the sovereignty of any civilized state' (Pauwels 1936).
+European political empires reached into the Pacific in the 1880s and German traders were exercising increasing influence in the Marshalls.
+In 1885, the Marshall Islands became a protectorate of Germany, as "the Marshall islands were not under the sovereignty of any civilized state" (Pauwels 1936).
 During the German era, which lasted until 1914, the atolls were visited regularly by traders, missionaries, and administrative officials.
-Administration of the area was carried out by the Jaluit Gesellschaft, a trading company, from 1887 on.
+Administration of the area was carried out by the German trading company, Jaluit Gesellschaft.
 This firm, which resulted from a merger of companies active in the area, Robertson and Hernsheim, and Deutsches Handels- und Plantagen-Gesellschaft (D.H.P.G.) (formerly Johann Godeffroy und Sohn), had exclusive trading rights in the Marshalls.
 Despite complaints about this monopoly by the Australian firm, Burns, Philip and Co., the New Zealand company, Henderson and MacFarlane, and others, the German government continued to act on the advice of the Jaluit Gesellschaft until 1902 when it assumed direct administration of Micronesia (Hezel 1983).

 This form of administration, with primarily an economic focus, had little impact on the health and educational level of the Marshallese.
 In this regard, the missionaries were of greater importance.
 Select groups of Marshallese were educated in the German language to serve as interpreters and the services of a doctor were available on occasion.
 Copra was the main product of the Marshalls and production was stimulated by taxes assessed through the traditional leaders as well as through the availability of Western goods.
-This form of indirect rule strengthened the traditional political organization of the Marshallese, while the German administration dealt mostly with conflicts between foreigners and between the Irooj (Hiery 1995).
+This form of indirect rule strengthened the traditional political organization of the Marshallese, while the German administration dealt mostly with conflicts between foreigners and the Irooj (Hiery 1995).